The shoulder is a complicated joint and takes offence easily – which is why it must be treated with affection, care and attention

 Prof. Dr. med.
 Patric Raiss

-Specialist in Orthopaedics and Trauma Surgery, Specific Orthopaedic Surgery
+Specialist in Orthopedics and Trauma Surgery, Specific Orthopedic Surgery

 Prof. Dr. med.
 Ernst Wiedemann